docker/docs/docker-for-windows/index.md

 > Tips on shared drives, permissions, and volume mounts
 >
- * Shared drives are only required for volume mounting [Linux containers](#switch-between-windows-and-linux-containers), not for Windows containers.
-For Linux containers, you need to share the drive where your project is located (i.e., where the Dockerfile and volume are located).
- Runtime errors such as file not found or cannot start service may indicate shared drives are needed.
-(See also
- [Volume mounting requires shared drives for Linux containers](troubleshoot.md#volume-mounting-requires-shared-drives-for-linux-containers).)
+ * Shared drives are only required for mounting volumes in [Linux containers](#switch-between-windows-and-linux-containers), not for Windows containers.
+For Linux containers, you need to share the drive where the Dockerfile and volume are located.
+If you get errors such as `file not found` or `cannot start service` you may need to enable shared drives.
+See [Volume mounting requires shared drives for Linux containers](troubleshoot.md#volume-mounting-requires-shared-drives-for-linux-containers).)
 >
 * If possible, avoid volume mounts from the Windows host, and instead  mount on